MadGoatHaz/blupow/README.md

 **➡️ Read the Troubleshooting Guide: [`TROUBLESHOOTING.md`](TROUBLESHOOTING.md)**

-The first step in the guide is to run the diagnostic tool:
+The first step in the guide is to run the diagnostic tool.

+**Note**: This script must be run in an environment where the Home Assistant packages are installed.
+If you are using Home Assistant OS or a supervised installation, use the "Terminal & SSH" add-on.

 ```bash
 python3 blupow_testing_suite.py
 ```